 - Step7: Compute SGR

 SGR = b*ROE

 Example of SGR Calculation

 Calculate SGR for a business having a shareholder’s equity of $800, net income of $230, and dividend payout ratio of 35%

 The SGR is the function of ROE and Reinvestment Rate.
 A business can increase the SGR by increasing any one of these two factors.
 The factors include:

 - Reducing the dividend payout ratio

 - Increasing the profitability from sales

 The SGR has the assumption that the sales of the business increase without any restrictions, and the business has more than enough chance to grow.
 However, when the market demand is low, it does not matter how high the SGR is; it cannot help the business to grow.

 Hence, the sustainable growth rate is very important to find out the future prospect of the company.
 Analysts who analyze the business keep a very close eye on this rate.
-To calculate this rate, we use the two very important parameters.
+To calculate this rate, we use two very important parameters.
 The first parameter is the return on equity shareholders of the company.
 The second parameter used is the reinvestment rate.
-Therefore, this rate, when analyzed with the actual growth rate, helps the business managers to make the decisions.
+Therefore, this rate, when analyzed with the actual growth rate, helps business managers to make decisions.